yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 2) Box Model Collisions
 -----------------------

-Due to the randomness of the initial superdroplet conditions and the collision-coalescence algorithm, each run of these examples will not be completely identical, but they should be reasonably similar, and have the same mean behaviour.
+Due to the randomness of the initial Super-Droplet conditions and the collision-coalescence algorithm, each run of these examples will not be completely identical, but they should be reasonably similar, and have the same mean behaviour.